Date Originally Published: 28 October 2014 – Classic Rock Radio (UK)

 Michael Bruce just weeks ago played a charity show coming out of retirement benefiting foster kids.

 Bassist Dennis Dunaway is going strong currently playing with a can’t be missed rock band called Blue Coupe.

 With nineteen studio solo albums under his belt, the year 2014 sees Vince/Alice co-headlining Motley Crue’s BIG farewell Tour.
 Alice’s last new studio effort was a sequel to 1975’s Nightmare and cleverly titled ‘Welcome 2 My Nightmare’.
 To this writer’s delight, Michael Bruce, Dennis Dunaway, and Neal Smith perform on three songs.
 This makes the first time the Billion Dollar Babies appeared on an Alice Cooper studio album together since 1973’s Muscle Of Love.
 Nightmare 2 did well, charting all over the world.

 Last, but not least is Neal Smith, who has been musically kicking ass and taking names lately.
 The RnRHoF member (Alice Cooper) just released the third installment to his KillSmith series.
 On this outing, all songs are written by Neal, and besides pounding away on the drums, Mr. Smith can be heard on keyboards, guitar, and sharing the vocal duties.
 Titled, Neal Smith – KillSmith & The Greenfire Empire.
-Now that the intro and history lesson are over, let’s focus on that.
+Now that the intro and history lesson is over, let’s focus on that.